 - 2 cups whole-wheat pastry flour

-- ½ cup palm sugar paste, granular palm sugar, or Sucanat
+- ½ cup palm sugar paste or granular palm sugar or Sucanat

 - ½ cup brown rice syrup